-The Wilkie L. Wilkie “Marketing for a Better World” will honor marketing thinkers who have significantly contributed to our understanding and appreciation for marketing’s potential to improve our world, and from whose work notable advances have ensued–in the mold of Bill Wilkie of the University of Notre Dame.
+The William L. Wilkie “Marketing for a Better World” honors marketing thinkers who have significantly contributed to our understanding and appreciation for marketing’s potential to improve our world, and from whose work notable advances have ensued—in the mold of Bill Wilkie of the University of Notre Dame.

 Nominees must be marketing professors, and self-nominations will not be reviewed.

 All nominations must be made online by clicking the nomination form at the top of this page, and all materials must be submitted at one time.
 The following information is needed:

 - Summary of the nominee’s accompliments, especially with respect to how their work has advanced marketing’s contributions to a better world (e.g., through fairness or efficiency, or new opportunities).
 These accomplishments may be seen through publications, academic infrastructure, and/or applications.

 - Vitae of nominee (highly recommended, but not required)

 - Letter of recommendation from the nominator.

 - Up to two additional letters of support from other knowledgeable colleagues (optional).

 Nominations received in a particular year will be retained as active for a three-year period.